Gruntfuggly/discord-chat/README.md

 - `discord-chat: Delete Channel` - delete the currently selected channel
 - `discord-chat: Mark All Read` - reset unread count on all channels
 - `discord-chat: Refresh` - repopulate the channel list
+- `discord-chat: Mute` - mute the currently selected server or channel
+- `discord-chat: Unmute` - unmute a previously muted server or channel

 ### Notifications

 Notifications are generated if a message arrives from a channel other that the currently selected channel.
-By default these these will only be shown if the channel tree is hidden (or collpased).
+By default these these will only be shown if the channel tree is hidden (or collapsed).
 See *Configuration* for other settings.

+### Muting

+A muted channel or server will not generate notifications, update it's unread count, or show new messages as they arrive.
+However, If a muted channel is opened from the tree, the latest messages will be fetched. *Note: This form of muting is local to vscode and does not affect any muted state of discord itself.*

 ## TODO

 - [ ] somehow show avatars
-- [ ] support channel mute
 - [ ] support send code
 - [ ] support categories
 - [ ] allow mark all in channels and servers
 - [ ] shorten notifications to include channel
+- [ ] add button for muting

 ## Installing